HCLarsen/fluid/README.md

 Fluid is a document generating system that uses Shopify's [Liquid](http://shopify.github.io/liquid/) templating language.

 **NOTE:** This shard is currently a Work in Progress for 2 reasons.
 First, it heavily depends on [liquid.cr](https://github.com/TechMagister/liquid.cr) which is also marked as WIP.
-Second, I'm still developing how the interface for the classes and mixins will work, so breakign changes should be expected.
+Second, I'm still developing how the interface for the classes and mixins will work, so breaking changes should be expected.
 During this time, I welcome any feedback on what would be most useful to the community.

-The abstract `Document` class provides the basis for this functionality.
-From there, a document can make use of multiple Liquid templates to provide outputs in various formats.

-Mixins can be used to simplify the process of outputting in multiple formats.
-Mixins for common formats, such as text and HTML, are provided.
-Other mixins can easily be developed based on these examples.
+Fluid uses mixins to parse and render Liquid templates for classes.
+Common types, such as `HTMLable` and `Textable` are already provided, and others can easily be added to extend the capabilities of Fluid.

 ## Installation